eye-division/lucytennyson-yoga/_posts/2017-01-27-yoga-fundamentals---week-1---breath.md

 Blog and class notes 27 January 2017

 Welcome to a new term leading up to Easter in which my theme to begin the year is Yoga Fundamentals.
-It's never a bad thing to go back to basics for even teachers and experienced students as it gives us time to re-evaluate and &nbsp;focus on the core elements of yoga.&nbsp;
+It's never a bad thing to go back to basics for even teachers and experienced students as it gives us time to re-evaluate and  focus on the core elements of yoga.

 The theme for the first week was the breath, which underpins everything we do.The breath, mind and body are interdependent.
 For example, when we are resting and relaxed, this should be reflected in our breathing, which is roughly at the rate of around six to eight breaths each minute, although there is no hard and fast rule.
 However, when we are stressed, our breath often becomes faster and shallower, which in turn feeds into feelings of anxiety and alarm.